estree/estree/spec.md

 }
 ```

+A literal token.
+Note that a literal can be an expression.

+## UnaryOperator

 ```js
 enum UnaryOperator {
     "-" | "+" | "!" | "~" | "typeof" | "void" | "delete"
 }
 ```

+A unary operator token.

+## BinaryOperator

 ```js
 enum BinaryOperator {